 Gateway Groups

 A Gateway Group is a logical grouping of API7 Gateway data plane instances that share the same configuration.
-It serves as the target for publishing services and applying global rules.
+It isolates services, consumers, certificates, and global rules across environments, regions, or teams.

 How gateway groups work